sillsdev/FwSupportTools/vagrant/development/fwdev-u2204/basebox.md

   when making new versions of this virtual machine.
 Or when fixing problems with the provision script.

+* For Wasta: Settings, Screensaver, Delay before starting the screensaver: Never

 * Run provision script on guest.
 Possibly by copying and pasting its contents into a new file on guest and running it.
 For example,

   nano ~/provision && bash ~/provision

 * Reboot.

+* Launch Keyman Configuration.
+Click Download.
+Search for sil_ipa and install it.

 * For development guest: Launch Extension Manager.
 Enable Dash to Panel.
 Open settings for Dash to Panel.
 On the Position tab move the "Date menu" down to